pagkly/Zed/Investopedia3/What Is a Declaration Of Trust.md

 With a declaration of trust, an individual may be regarded as the owner of a property even if that person is not designated as the owner in the land registry.
 The trust itself can be cited in the land registry to show that the listed owner is not the sole owner of the property.

 For example, a person may purchase a home with a mortgage.
 Some of the money towards the purchase may come from the person's parents.
 The parents would contribute towards the costs with the agreement that they will receive a share of any profit from the property's sale.
-The person creating the declaration of trust would be the registered owner on the title deeds of the property, but the parents can register their interests on the [trust deed](https://www.investopedia.com/terms/t/trustdeed.asp).
+The person creating the declaration of trust would be the registered owner on the title deeds of the property, but the parents can register their interests on the [[trust deed]](https://www.investopedia.com/terms/t/trustdeed.asp).